Knowing what to expect after spine surgery will set you up for a successful recovery.

 Recovery time depends on the individual.
 Generally, most people feel like they are making good progress two weeks after spine surgery.
 At six weeks, most people can eliminate BLT restrictions, and resume activities without difficulty about three months after spine surgery.

 If you work, plan to take time off after spine surgery.
-Your neurosurgeon’s office can help you complete Family and Medical Leave (FMLA) paperwork to protect your job, if necessary.
+Your spine specialist’s office can help you complete Family and Medical Leave (FMLA) paperwork to protect your job, if necessary.

 After two weeks, you may be able to resume work part-time if you have a desk job or can work remotely.
 You may need up to three months off from work if you have a physically demanding job like construction.